msc365/az-devops-governance/src/res/environment/README.md

 .\main.ps1 @paramSplat -Verbose
 ```

+Deploys a new environment including the configuration of an optional resource group
-Deploys a new environment using the specified parameters in code.
+and its properties as a (least privileged) scoped environment using the specified parameters in code.

 ## Outputs